DSK-coder/DSK-coder/README.md

 - 🌱 I’m currently learning... programming.
 - 💞️ I’m looking to collaborate on ... development or find peace.
 - 📫 How to reach me ...
-- 😄 Pronouns: ... with kind and positive sense.
+- 😄 Pronouns: ... any word with kind and positive sense.
 - ⚡ Fun fact: ...
 I am not a GOD.
 LOL

 <!---